oracle/graal/README.md

 # :coffee: Espresso²
 A Java bytecode meta-interpreter on top of [Truffle](https://github.com/oracle/graal/tree/master/truffle).

-**Note:** Espresso is a work in progress.
+Espresso can run way past HelloWorld; it can run a toy web server, terminal Tetris, a ray-tracer written in Scala and much more.
+**Espresso is written entirely in Java, it can run `javac` and compile itself.**
+**It can interpret itself, on top of itself... any number of layers deep.**

 ### Features
-  - Bytecode interpreter passing _100%_ of the JTT bytecode tests
-  - Working PE
-  - Uses guest class loaders
+  - Meta-interpreter, fully self-hosted, able to compile itself and run on top of itself
+  - PE-friendly bytecode interpreter
-  - `.class` file parser
+  - Single-pass `.class` file parser
-  - JNI support
+  - JNI-in-Java implementation (libnespresso)
+  - libjvm-in-Java implementation (libmokapot)
   - Standalone native-image via SubstrateVM

-### Not supported/implemented (yet)
+### Not supported (yet)
   - Threads
   - InvokeDynamic
   - Modules
   - Interop
   - Class/bytecode verification/access-checks/error-reporting
   - Full Java spec compliance (e.g. class loading and initialization, access checks)

-Espresso can run `javac` and compile itself.
-**It can execute itself, it's effectively a meta-interpreter.**
-It can run a toy web server, console Tetris, a ray-tracer written in Scala and much more.

-### _Espresso_ setup
+## _Espresso_ setup
-Espresso needs some tweaks to run; checkout the `mokapot` branch on the graal repo:
+Espresso needs some patches to run; checkout the `mokapot` branch on the graal repo (internal branch not available on GitHub):
 ```bash
 cd ../graal
 git checkout mokapot
 ```
-Always use the `master` branch on Espresso, `mokapot` on graal (for Espresso ad-hoc patches).
+Always use `master` for Espresso and the `mokapot` branch on the graal repo.

-### Run _Espresso_
+## _Espresso_ interpreter
 Use `mx espresso` which mimics the `java` (8) command.
 ```bash
 mx espresso -help